Gary James' Interview With Chuck Negron Of

 A - Oh, of course.
 I think that's just wonderful.
 God bless him, whatever his name is.

 Q - Chuck, help me understand here.
 How does a guy like yourself, who has everything, turn to drugs?
-Did you not like what you are doing?
+Did you not like what you were doing?

 A - That can be a reason, being not happy with your life.
 Also, you're in the fast lane.
 The people you are with are doing different drugs and you get into it very innocently, just hanging out with some people, getting loaded, and the next thing you know you're deciding to do something in a hotel room and you don't know it can kill you.
 The furthest thing from your head is that it can kill you.
 You don't know.
 The next thing you know is you're dead.